devbeers/organizers-guide/en/event_details.md

 ## Schedule

-The event starts at 7h30pm, so it's best if the organizers arrive around 7pm.
+**07h00** - The event starts at 7h30pm, so it's best if the organizers arrive around 7pm.
+Talk to the bar manager, figure out how the beer distribution is gonna work (tickets, paper marks, individual bills), set up banner
+**07h30** - Event start
+**09h00** - Call participants attention (yell), organizers introduce themselves, thank participants for coming, thank sponsors, and do any giveaways
+**11h00** - Event end

+.
 It usually ends around 11pm (or 4am sometimes).

 Around 9pm the organizers call the attention of the participants to give a few messages: